dzmemoryandcontextlab/dotfiles/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Give this value to HDZ (e.g. over email, slack, etc) so she can add it to the GitHub organization.
+Give this value to HDZ (e.g. over email, slack, etc) so she can create a bot user for that computer and add it to the GitHub organization.
 It is not secret so don't worry about sharing it.